Detroit home services contractors face unique challenges with high demand and $45-$228 lead costs. Learn how to optimize operations and manage leads.

 | Metric | Manual Operations | Systematized Operations |

-| Lead Response Time | Hours or days, depending on workload | Minutes, utilizing automated initial outreach |
+| Lead Response Time | Hours or days, depending on workload | Minutes, with automated first contact |

-| Follow-up Consistency | Sporadic; relies on memory and sticky notes | Scheduled and automated; no lead is forgotten |
+| Follow-up Consistency | Random; based on memory and notes | Scheduled and automated; no lead left behind |

-| Customer Experience | Frustrating; homeowners feel ignored | Professional; homeowners feel valued and informed |
+| Customer Experience | Homeowners feel ignored and get frustrated | Homeowners feel taken care of and informed |

 Book a free strategy call.
 We'll audit your current setup and show you exactly where revenue is leaking.